Thacker Pass Lithium Mine

 If you would like to receive an email notice when the public comment period begins, click here for more details.

 The Nevada Division of Environmental Protection (NDEP) is pleased to provide opportunities for the community to share input and help inform NDEP’s upcoming permit decisions for the proposed Thacker Pass Lithium Mine.

-Join NDEP for the following public events to learn about our air and mining water pollution control permitting processes, engage in Q&A sessions, and provide public comments:
+Join NDEP for future public events to learn about our air and mining permitting processes, engage in Q&A sessions, and provide public comments.